A categorical account of the Metropolis-Hastings algorithm: Background on categorical probability

 where the right-hand map is the canonical isomorphism supplied by the underlying monoidal structure of $\C$. \end{definition}

-\begin{rem} The primary example of a CD category we consider in the main text is $\sfkern$ (Example \ref{exa:sfkern}), which recall has \emph{$s$-finite kernels} as its morphisms.
+\begin{remark} The primary example of a CD category we consider in the main text is $\sfkern$ (Example \ref{exa:sfkern}), which recall has \emph{$s$-finite kernels} as its morphisms.
 A statistically-trained reader may wonder whether it is possible to construct a CD category analogous to this, but using $\sigma$-finite kernels instead of $s$-finite ones.
-These two notions are closely related: $s$-finite \emph{measures} (countable sums of finite measures \cite[Page 66]{Kallenberg2021}) are precisely the pushforwards of $\sigma$-finite ones \cite[Proposition 7]{Staton2017}.
-However, $\sigma$-finite kernels are less well-behaved compositionally: for example, even if two kernels are $\sigma$-finite for all inputs, their composition need not be \cite[Section 5]{Staton2017}.
-For this reason, it is standard practice to use $\sfkern$ as the canonical CD category of kernels in categorical probability \cite{Cho2019, Staton2017}. \end{rem}
+These two notions are closely related: $s$-finite \emph{measures} (countable sums of finite measures \cite[Page 66]{Kallenberg2021}) are precisely the pushforwards of $\sigma$-finite ones \cite[Proposition 7]{Staton2017}, and hence a $\sigma$-finite measure is always $s$-finite.
+However, the converse is false: the pushforward of a $\sigma$-finite measure by a measurable function need not be $\sigma$-finite, which means that $\sigma$-finiteness is in general not preserved under composition \cite[Section 5.3]{Staton2017}.
+For this reason, it is standard practice to use $\sfkern$ as the canonical CD category of kernels in categorical probability \cite{Cho2019, Staton2017}. \end{remark}